• Skip to main content

 Notes

 Mutton: If you wish to make nihari with lamb or mutton.
 Use lamb leg cuts and bones with bone marrow.
-The method remains the same, cooking time will reduce to 1hour and 20 minutes or less.
+The method remains the same, cooking time will reduce to 1 hour and 20 minutes or less.
 (Cooking time in the instant pot or pressure cooker is 25 minutes.)

 Nutrition Information